Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Data Preprocessing and Feature Extractions

 \subsection{PSSM-Based Discrete Wavelet Transform for Protein Sequences}

-We apply the Discrete Wavelet Transform (DWT) to extract features from the PSSM, referred to as PSSM-based DWT (PSSM-DWT).
-In this feature extraction method, each column of the PSSM profile of the protein serves as the input signal.
-Following the approach in \citep{ding2016predicting}, we apply a $4$-level discrete wavelet transform for analyzing the PSSM, as illustrated in Fig \ref{Four-level discrete wavelet transform for PSSM analysis}.
+To derive features using the Discrete Wavelet Transform (DWT), we treat each column of the protein’s PSSM profile as an input signal.
+This approach, known as PSSM-based DWT (PSSM-DWT), enables the extraction of informative patterns from the PSSM.
+As shown in Fig. \ref{Four-level discrete wavelet transform for PSSM analysis}, a 4-level discrete wavelet transform is applied to the PSSM for analysis \cite{ding2016predicting}.

-We use high-pass and low-pass filters to break down the approximation function at each step of the process, followed by downsampling.
-For every level, this method yields low-frequency coefficients \( L_i \) and high-frequency coefficients \( H_i \), where \( i \) denotes the \(i^{th}\) layer.
-We calculate the mean, median, maximum, and minimum values for both the low-frequency and high-frequency coefficients at each layer.
-Furthermore, we extract additional specific information from each layer of the low-frequency component by extracting the first five discrete cosine coefficients.
+High-pass and low-pass filters are used to partition the approximation function at each stage of the procedure, followed by downsampling.
+As a result, high-frequency coefficients \( O_i \) and low-frequency coefficients \( L_i \) are produced, where \( i \) indicates the decomposition level.
+For each set of coefficients at every layer, we compute statistical measures including the mean, median, maximum, and minimum.
+Furthermore, we extract more information from each layer of the low-frequency component by obtaining the first five discrete cosine transform coefficients.
 Thus, for a protein's PSSM profile, we obtain a $1040$-dimensional feature vector \(((4 + 4 + 5) \times 4 \times 20)\).